FollyMaddy/RetroRun/README.md

 but the directory can also be */roms/'system'/(*/)*.* (*=can be anything)

-Seems like all files can be associated with RetroRun, including zip and cue
+Seems like all files can be associated with RetroRun, including zip and cue.

 Make sure rom files are not set as executable, otherwise some files will be detected as a script (like .cue) and then do not work!!